Website is in the process of being updated for 2018.

 - Claimants need to know the Social Security numbers for all family members.

-- The instructions for determining eligibility, and the amount of the credit, are found in the instruction booklets accompanying the tax forms. (instructions for Form 1040; instructions for Form 1040A; instructions for Form 1040EZ ).
+- The instructions for determining eligibility, and the amount of the credit, are found in the instruction booklets accompanying the tax forms (instructions for Form 1040).
 These instructions refer certain filers with more complicated situations to Publication 596 to determine their eligibility and benefit amount.

 - Two amounts are needed to determine eligibility: total earned income, and adjusted gross income (AGI).
 The instructions clearly indicate how to calculate these amounts.